Asian Food Guide to Pasadena

 China, being 3.7 square miles, is a land of many subcultures and over time, each district has developed its own style of cooking.
 In Pasadena, you can get a taste of them all.
 For Mongolian hot pot and warm broths, Chong Qing Yao Mei Hot Pot is a great place to create your own flavors.
 (You can even split the pot into multiple sections.
 Every ingredient you add to your hot pot soup only adds to the flavor, making it tastier and tastier as you continue to eat.
 For steamed dumplings and shumai, Cantonese dim sum locations like Lunasia are our recommended picks.
-And for the more traditional pot stickers, noodles, or fried rice dishes, check out Dan Modern Chinese or ShanDong Dumplings.
+And for the more traditional pot stickers, noodles, or fried rice dishes, check out Dan Modern Chinese.

 Walking into Bone Kettle, a unique Indonesian restaurant, will remind you of the villa huts spread across Asia.
 Start with an appetizer like oxtail dumplings and some Asian fusion teasers before ordering your main course.
 The restaurant is famous for its bone broth that is boiled for 36 hours before being served.
 Filled with flavor, the broth is the perfect base for soupy noodles and bone marrow.